-Sleep is vital for so many functions including protecting our mitochondria/dna/brain from damage via the hormone melatonin which is a very powerful antioxidant.
+Sleep is vital for so many functions including protecting our mitochondria/DNA/brain from damage via the hormone melatonin which is a very powerful antioxidant.
 Happy mitochondria give us all the internal energy we need to keep us vital and healthy.

-Sleep issues and chronic stress (12 types) can dampen the morning release of cortisol or something called the Cortisol Awakening Response (CAR).
+Sleep issues and chronic stress can dampen the morning release of cortisol or something called the Cortisol Awakening Response (CAR).
 If you wake extremely fatigued or need caffeine or other stimulants to get your cortisol levels to rise, CAR might be an issue for you.

 As you get closer to waking up and light enter your eyes, the adrenals “wake up” and release cortisol.
 It is so vital that almost 50% is released within the first 30 minutes.
 Why so important?
 First, cortisol reduces inflammation so we can react quickly for our survival.
 Second, blood sugar quickly rises to allow us to function after the long night’s fast.
 Third and most important, cortisol also allows thymus glands to check/remove any unhealthy immune cells so as not to help induce an autoimmune condition.